glondu/belenios/INSTALL.md

 On a modern desktop system, this needs approximately 20 minutes and 2.6 gigabytes of disk space.

+If you intend to communicate the source files of belenios on your web server, like in the example provided, you will need an archive file belenios.tar.gz.
+You can make one from the current directory by issueing the following command before any other make command.

+    make archive

 If everything goes successfully, follow the given instructions to update your shell environment, then run: